-Sheep need to hear why they are hungry... they are prone to look for food in all the wrong places.
+Preaching is more than good scholarly biblical exegesis.
+Sheep need to hear why they are hungry, that they are prone to look for food in all the wrong places.
 This the Bible identifies as sin.
 "For my people have committed two evils; they have forsaken me the fountain of living waters, and hewed them out cisterns, broken cisterns, that can hold no water" (Jer.
 2:13) and "Do not labor for the food that perishes, but for the food that endures to eternal life, which the Son of Man will give to you.
 For on him God the Father has set his seal."
 (John 6: 27).
 Yes, even as Christians we all too often trust in our own judgments and seek our own misguided paths of self-righteousness.
-Or even more often, we settle into the dull despair of guilt and condemnation, wondering whether there is just something uniquely wrong with us (unlike other Christians!), keeping at a distance the blessings of God.
-In this life this will always be the default position for the sinner/saint.
-He believes in Christ and yet he is often wandering in the fog of his own failed devices.
-He senses something is wrong within him.
+Or even more often, we settle into the dull despair of guilt and condemnation, wondering whether there is just something uniquely wrong with me (unlike other Christians!), keeping me at a distance from the blessings of God.
+In this life the believer will always be in the default position of sinner/saint.
+He believes in Christ, seeks to be faithful, and yet often wanders in the fog of his own failed devices.
+He senses something is wrong within him, determined efforts to obey often plant him in Romans 7.
 Exhortations to "trust and obey" only exacerbate the feelings of failure and spiritual hunger.

 In a nutshell, Christians need to hear that even after having become believers, the sin with which they are so easily entangled, that which in their minds and according to the Law disqualifies them, is in fact that which qualifies them for one glorious thing - the measureless grace of God displayed in Christ, the food of heaven.
-So then their eyes may be turned again away from themselves, from their lack of obedience and faithfulness, unto the crucified Christ's all-sufficient sacrificial love and triumphant resurrection that assures our righteous standing before our holy Father now, tomorrow, and forever.
-This message of God's good news, this food of the Gospel feeds faith and does truly bring forth the fruit of righteousness through faith, though still imperfect in this life (it doesn't need to be!).
-This leads to that grateful obedience to Him (not to bolster my standing in my own eyes, God's or others) as taught in the Thirty-Nine Articles of Religion:
+So then their eyes may be turned again away from themselves, from their Failures and lack of consistent faithfulness, unto the crucified Christ's all-sufficient sacrificial love and triumphant resurrection that assures our righteous standing before our holy Father now, tomorrow, and forever.
+This message of God's good news, this food of the Gospel feeds faith and does truly bring forth the fruit of righteousness through faith, though still imperfect in this life.
+This leads to grateful obedience to Him (not in order to bolster my standing in my own eyes, God's or others) as taught in the Thirty-Nine Articles of Religion:

-Believers-still-sinners are fed through the Gospel preached which nourishes a true and lively faith.
-Good works do necessarily follow as fruit of that faith, not as evidence of our own goodness.
-Thus Christians are encouraged to go forth not looking to themselves, but with eyes of faith fixed on Christ Jesus - resting and trusting in God's amazing love and grace.
+Believers-still-sinners are fed through the Gospel preached which nourishes and fortifies a true and lively faith.
+Good works do necessarily follow as fruit of that faith, yet not as evidence of our own goodness but of the grace of God through trust in Christ alone.
+Thus Christians are encouraged to go forth and live for Christ - not looking intospectively to themselves, but with eyes of faith fixed on Christ Jesus - resting and trusting in God's amazing love and grace.